PersonaPredicta/Survey_Says.../README.md

 H<sub>a</sub> : Re-classified personas will create substantially different results as the initial personas.

 ### Explore
 We attempted to predict each individual respondent's likelyhood to attend the conference score and then identify key features driving the target.
-We discovered that the questions about likelyhood to attend were the only ones to have any predictive power.
+We discovered that the questions about likelihood to attend were the only ones to have any predictive power.
 Because of this finding, we abandoned this line of research.

 Replace did any part of your education include research with [none, a little, some, a lot, and gobs*] Leikerts indicating how much learning about research came from various sources: [formal education, self-taught, side classes, or on-the-job]
 Add "no preference" and "it depends" to preferred conference size OR change the existing options to Leikerts